david-bogdan-r/ARTEMIS/README.md

         structures.
 The specified residues will be ignored and all the other residues considered as part of the structure.
-If both "rres" and "rresneg" (or "qres" and "qresneg") are specified simultaneusly, ARTEM will ignore "rres" ("qres") and consider only "rresneg" ("qresneg").
+If both "rres" and "rresneg" (or "qres" and "qresneg") are specified simultaneusly, ARTEMIS will ignore "rres" ("qres") and consider only "rresneg" ("qresneg").
-        See the format description at the end of the OPTIONS section.
+        See the format description at the end ofthe OPTIONS section.

     rseed=STRING, qseed=STRING [DEFAULT: rseed=rres,qseed=qres]
-        The specification of the reference and query residues that ARTEM can use for single-residue matching seeds.
+        The specification of the reference and query residues that ARTEMIS can use for single-residue matching seeds.
         See the format description at the end of the OPTIONS section.

     saveformat=KEYWORD [DEFAULT: saveformat=qformat]
         The specification of the format of the output coordinate files.
-        By default, ARTEM will save the coordinate files in the same format as the query input file.
+        By default, ARTEMIS will save the coordinate files in the same format as the query input file.
 If the "saveformat" parameter is specified and it's either "PDB", "CIF", or "MMCIF" (case-insensitive), ARTEM will save the output coordinate files in the specified format.